We focus our efforts in four areas that we believe will have the greatest impact.

 For example, one effort we support is the International Network of Emerging Library Innovators (INELI), a network of library leaders around the world who have skills and experience in developing innovative services for users.

 We support efforts to create library programs and services that can be replicated on a broad scale and customized for different settings.
 Our primary focus is supporting technology access in public libraries on a national scale, particularly in developing countries and emerging economies.
 We also have a longstanding commitment to U.S. libraries.
 Each of these interventions focuses on long-term support from governments to ensure financial and service sustainability.

 High school students using computers at a public library in Constanta, Romania.

-In addition to the United States, our work to date has supported efforts in Mexico, Chile, Colombia, Botswana, Lithuania, Latvia, Romania, Ukraine, Poland, Bulgaria, Moldova, Vietnam, and Indonesia.
-We have also worked with smaller programs in Nepal, Bhutan, India, Guatemala, and Honduras.
+In addition to our work in the United States, we have supported large-scale efforts in Chile, Mexico, Botswana, Lithuania, Latvia, Romania, Ukraine, Poland, Bulgaria, Vietnam, Colombia, Indonesia, Moldova, Jamaica, South Africa, and Turkey.
+We have also worked on a smaller scale, through intermediaries, in Nepal, Bhutan, India, Guatemala, and Honduras.

 We work to ensure adequate resources and public policy support for libraries, and we help public libraries, library staff, and the library field measure the impact of public access in libraries and strengthen their advocacy skills.